What Are The Rules for Challenges In Tennis?

 - Each player gets three challenges per set.

-- These three challenges apply for both the tie-break and advantage methods of scoring sets.
+- These three challenges apply to both the tie-break and advantage methods of scoring sets.

 - A challenge is not charged to a player who is successful in their challenge attempt.